 Church law requires that at least one sponsor be a Catholic.
 Where there is more than one sponsor, or a number of sponsors, there must be a mixture of each sex (Refer Canon Law 874).
 In the case of Catholic sponsors it is desirable that they be practising members of the faith.

 It is customary to make an offering to the church on such occasions.
 This is not a fixed amount and is left to the discretion of the couple.
 As a guide $50.00 is suggested.
 This offering is placed in the church central diocesan funds.

-Baptisms are performed on Saturdays and Sundays at 11:30am.
+Baptisms are performed on the Second and Fourth Sundays of the month at 11:30am.

 By appointment.
 Please contact the parish office.